 Now that you have successfully brought visitors to your website and got them to be active in some way, you have to take certain actions in order to retain them – make them use your product in such measure that it becomes habitual (for a content company that means consuming that content on a daily basis).
 If your retention is low, your growth hacking is meaningless.

-Now that you have seen what is all the buzz about, it is the right time to start using it to increase your conversion rate and become more successful.
-Who know, maybe one of these days, we will be using your startup’s name as an example of successful growth hacking?
+Now that you have seen what the buzz is all about, it is the right time to start using it to increase your conversion rate and become more successful.
+Who knows, maybe one of these days, we will be using your startup’s name as an example of successful growth hacking?